 We call to your attention that there is a conflict among the courts as to whether a policyholder has a tax basis in membership rights that gets transferred to shares of stock received by the policyholder in the course of a demutualization of an insurance company.
 In Eugene A. Fisher v.
-U.S. 102 AFTR2d 2008-5608 (Ct Fed Cl 2008), aff 'd 105 AFTR2d 2010-357 (CA Fed Cir 2009), the court held that the policyholder did have a basis in membership rights attributable to premium payments made by the policyholder and that the basis in the membership rights was transferred to the shares of stock received by the policyholder in a demutualization of the insurance company.
+U.S. 102 AFTR2d 2008-5608 (Ct Fed Cl 2008), aff'd 105 AFTR2d 2010-357 (CA Fed Cir 2009), the court held that the policyholder did have a basis in membership rights attributable to premium payments made by the policyholder and that the basis in the membership rights was transferred to the shares of stock received by the policyholder in a demutualization of the insurance company.
 The opinion in the Fisher case is contrary to the long-standing published position of the Internal Revenue Service that the basis of stock received by a policyholder in the course of a mutual insurance company's demutualization in a series of transactions that constitute a reorganization within the meaning of Section 368(a) of the Code is zero.
 The Fisher decision is also based upon facts that may be peculiar to that case.
 In another case, the lower court held, similar to Fisher, that shares received in a demutualization acquired a basis from a portion of the payment of policy premiums by the policyholder prior to demutualization.
 See, Dorrance v.
 U.S., 110 AFTR2d 2012-5176 (DC AZ 2012).
 However, that decision was recently reversed on appeal.
 See, Dorrance v.
+U.S., 116 AFTR2d 2015-6992 (C.A 9, Dec.
+30, 2015).
+In addition, another case which had held that a portion of the taxpayer's premium payments should be allocated to shares received in a demutualization was also recently reversed on appeal.
+See Reuben v.
 U.S., 111 AFTR2d 2013-620 (C.D.
 Cal.
-2013), reversed, 117 AFTR2d 2016-XXXX (CA 9, Jan.
+2013), reversed, 117 AFTR2d 2016-XXXXX (CA 9, Jan.
 1, 2016).